uala/uala-react-forms/rfcs/0000-template.md

 # Alternatives

-What other designs have been considered?
+What other designs/libraries have been considered?
 What is the impact of not doing this?

 # Adoption strategy